-Per capita Iceland has the highest number of book and magazine publications and 10% of it's population will publish a book in their lifetimes.
+Per capita, Iceland has the highest number of book and magazine publications and 10% of it's population will publish a book in their lifetimes.
 The Icelandic language remains unchanged from ancient Norse.
 That means 1,000-year-old texts are still easily read, mostly notably, the Sagas which are great inspiration to Lord of the Rings, Game of Thrones, and other popular fantasy.

-Iceland currently ranks as the third most expensive country in the world.
+Iceland currently ranks as the most expensive country in the world to travel to.
 Staying in hotels is 32% more expensive in Reykjavík than other Nordic capitals; prices of restaurants and lodging exceed the EU average by 44%; while the cost of alcoholic beverages outstrips the same standard by a whopping 123%.

-Iceland is home to one of the world’s oldest democracies; established in 930.
-It had the first democratically elected female and openly gay Prime Ministers.
+Iceland is home to the world’s oldest running democracy, the Althing, established in 930.
+It also had the first democratically elected female and openly gay heads of state.

 The history of Icelandic music is a history of scarcity.
 For a long time, there were no pianos, no violins and no cellos because they couldn’t survive the climate.
 So there has been a special focus on the voice as their primary musical instrument.
-Pretty much every Icelandic town has its own choir which plays a major part in social life.
-It’s as natural for Icelanders to sing as it is to go into a swimming pool.
-Their do-it-yourself attitude has been crucial to the many local independent record companies.
-Even today none of the major international labels are represented in Iceland.
+Every Icelandic town has its own choir which plays a major part in their social life.
+Today they have become leaders in contemporary music across many genres.

 Photos by Brooks Walker, Sage Lewis and René Goiffon